andre-st/amazon-wishless/README.md

 Your wishlists are exported to `wishlist.xml`, which is generated based on:
 - the filter rules in `settings.py` (MAXPRICE, EXCLUDES etc)
-- the old `wishlist.xml` (if exists) in order to identify newcomers
+- the old `wishlist.xml` (if exists) in order to identify changes

 Modern web-browsers display the exported XML-file based on:
 - the HTML document structure rules in `wishlist.xslt` (headings, sections, ...)
 - the HTML document presentation rules in `wishlist.css` (colors, fonts, ...)

 The `wishlist.xslt` currently describes:
-- a section that only displays newcomers
+- a section that only displays changes (newcomers)
 - a section that only displays the most important items from all lists together
 - multiple sections for all individual lists with their items